How to Quantify Resistance to Your SMS Using This Article

 - How to Use Safety Surveys to Improve Safety Culture in Aviation SMS

 The last thing you need to do is simply calculate your total score, simply by dividing your score by 25 to get a percentage.
 A good way to look at this score is the percentage of your employees who are resistant to the SMS.

-What a “good score” is largely depends on what you find acceptable.
-For some organizations a good percentage may be 20% or less, for other 30% or less.
+What a “good score” largely depends on what you find acceptable.
+For some organizations, a good percentage may be 20% or less, and for others 30% or less.